tokenika/tokenika.github.io/WarsawBlock.md

   * The project was started in Q1 2017, it was publicly announced in May 2017.
   * Right now we have a MVP stage called *EOS Dawn*.
 You can run a standalone EOS node and play with smart-contracts using command line tools.
   * By the end of the year an EOS version featuring all major functionalities will be released.
+Only single-threaded execution at this stage.
   * Q1 & Q2 2018 devoted to testing and building development tools & documentation.
 During this phase you can starting building apps running on the testnet.
   * The blockchain goes live in June 2018.
+Initially the assumption was that parallel execution would be added in the next stage, but according to the latest news parallel execution is going to be right from the start.